 Your doctor may be begging you to put down the potato chips if you have high blood pressure.
 This is because salt in your diet is thought to make blood pressure higher in some (33).
 In fact, the low salt component of many successful diets for hypertension - including the DASH diet - is a main contributing factor to their success.

-In most healthy people, this temporary increase in salt intake is safe and can help with feeling hungry, water retention, and other ketoflu symptoms like headaches and fatigue.
-However, it’s important to know that if you have high blood pressure, you should refrain from high salt intake until you are able to discuss further with your doctor for recommendations about what is best for you.
+In most healthy people, this temporary increase in salt intake is safe and can help with feeling hungry, water retention, and other keto flu symptoms like headaches and fatigue.
+However, it’s important to know that if you have high blood pressure, you should refrain from high salt intake until you can discuss further with your doctor for recommendations about what is best for you.

 Be Mindful of Your Medications

-Because a keto-diet can improve your blood pressure, you may discover that after some time you need lower doses of your blood pressure medications - and you may even eventually be able to stop them all together.
+Because a keto-diet can improve your blood pressure, you may discover that after some time you need lower doses of your blood pressure medications - and you may even eventually be able to stop them altogether.

 Bottom line: blood pressure, salt, medications and other concomitant medical problems you may have presents a complicated picture and requires a delicate balance to manage well.
 This is why it’s so important for you to see your doctor to help you handle these conditions when you are dramatically changing your diet.

-Heart disease is rampant in our country and persists as the number one killer of American’s today by way of heart attacks, strokes and heart failure, just to name a few (36).
-And each of the conditions discussed above - obesity, diabetes, hypertension, high cholesterol - are all major risk factors for cardiovascular disease.
+Heart disease is rampant in our country and persists as the number one killer of Americans today by way of heart attacks, strokes, and heart failure, just to name a few (36).
+And each of the conditions discussed above - obesity, diabetes, hypertension, and high cholesterol - are all major risk factors for cardiovascular disease.
 Improving any one of these conditions inherently decreases the risk of cardiovascular disease (37).